 What if plants stopped feeding us?

 "Eat five fruits and vegetables a day.
 A slogan that could well become a has-been in the years to come.
 The cause?
-The deterioration in the nutritional quality of plants as a result of rising CO2 concentrations in the atmosphere.
+The deterioration in the nutritional quality of plants as a result of the rising concentration of CO2 in the atmosphere.
 A phenomenon that is still poorly understood, and which researchers at the Montpellier laboratory of plant biochemistry and molecular physiology.

 "In 50 years' time, the increase in CO2 levels, which we can no longer control, will probably significantly boost agricultural production, but this production will be of lower nutritional quality.
 This is the alarming observation shared by Alain Gojon, researcher at the Plant Biochemistry and Molecular Physiology Laboratory.